Juniper/healthbot-rules/juniper_official/Interfaces/README.md

 		> Other vendor product support: cisco-IOS-XR

 		> More details:
+		 Collects ifl stats and notifies in-case status is down.
+		 Two input controls detection

+		  1) ifd-name variable, is the interface name to monitor.
+By default monitors all interfaces.
+For specific interfaces to monitor, use regular expression.
+		  2) ifl-no variable, is the sub-interface name to monitor.
+By default monitors all interfaces.
+For specific interfaces to monitor, use regular expression.

 ### Rule name: check-interface-bandwidth-netconf
 		> Description: "Monitors the interface input and output bandwidth utilization"
 		> Synopsis: "Interface bandwidth utilization analyzer"